antoniojps/graphql-authentication/README.md

 npm run test
 ```

-Make sure to the variables the test in the config file /src/setup/config/config.json
+Make sure to the test variables in the config file /src/setup/config/config.json are setup correctly

 ### Running coding style tests